mschmitt/ansible-pull-testbed/README.md

 - [x] Use dedicated GNUPGHOME
 - [ ] Maybe use form-multipart instead of encoding things into filename (good enough for Webdav prototype)
+- [ ] Actual deployments should probably have the submission role packaged and deployed with the ansible-pull wrapper

 ## ansible-pull.sh